kuriwaki/cces_cumulative/README.md

 ------

 ## code
-- `01_build` stores code that is used to wrangle data and build datasets
+- `build` stores code that is used to wrangle data and build datasets
-- `02_analyze` stores code to visualize and analyze data.
+- `analyze` stores code to visualize and analyze data.
 - `old_code` for code that is out of use

 ## data